MERKLE-TREE

 nodeKey BottomLayer OddNode = 0x03

-Remark: Since standard SHA256 includes padding, adding a key at the beginning doesn't result in extra computation (it's always two internal hash calls).
-However, a faster (twice as fast) alternative would be to choose 4 different random-looking initialization vectors, and not do padding.
-This would be a non-standard SHA256 invocation.
+Remark: Since standard SHA256 already includes mandatory padding (to a multiple of 64 bytes), appending key byte at the end doesn't result in extra computation (it's always two internal hash calls).
+However, a faster (twice as fast!) alternative would be to choose 4 different random-looking initialization vectors, and not do padding at all.
+This would be a non-standard SHA256 invocation; but the speed advantage can be critical when proving SHA256 hashes in ZK!
+See the Appendix below for more details.

-Finally, we proceed from the initial sequence in layers: take the previous sequence, apply the keyed compression function for each consecutive pairs (x,y) : (T,T) with the correct key based on whether this was the initial (bottom) layer, and whether it's a singleton "pair" x : T, in which case it's also padded with a zero to (x,0).
+The tree building proceeds in layers: Take the previous sequence, apply the keyed compression function for each consecutive pairs (x,y) : (T,T) with the correct key based on whether this was the initial (bottom) layer, and whether it's a singleton "pair" x : T, in which case it's also padded with a zero to (x,0).

-Note that if the input is a singleton list [x], we still apply one layer, so in that case the root will be compress[key=3](x,0).
+Note that if the input was a singleton list [x], we still apply one layer, so in that case the root will be compress[key=3](x,0).

 Encoding

 We define an encoding function E to be a function which can do that for us.
-Formally speaking, E can encode an arbitrary-valued byte string of length into a value of the required type S; i.e., E : byte[b] -> S. Such an encoding function MUST always be injective; i.e., distinct byte strings MUST map into distinct values of the type S. To see why, suppose E were not injective.
-This means there are two byte strings D_1 and D_2 such that E(D_1) = E(D_2) = S_1 = S_2.
-We could then take the raw data used to build a Merkle tree , replace all occurrences of D_1 with D_2, and build an identical Merkle tree from distinct data - which is what we want to avoid.
+Formally speaking, E can encode an arbitrary-valued byte string of length b into a value of the required type S; that is, E : byte[b] -> S. Such an encoding function MUST always be injective; i.e., distinct bytestrings MUST map into distinct values of the type S. To see why, suppose E were not injective.
+This means there are two bytestrings D_1 and D_2 such that E(D_1) = E(D_2) = S_1 = S_2.
+We could then take the raw data used to build a Merkle tree A, replace all occurrences of D_1 with D_2, and build an identical Merkle tree from distinct data - which is what we want to avoid.

 The next section deals with injective encodings for the major types we use - including SHA256, BN254, Goldilocks.
 We then discuss padding in Sec.
 Padding.